labscommunity/starterkit/apps/web/README.md

 # Arweave StarterKit

-Fast track your journey to building decentralized applications on Arweave with `create-arweave-app`.
-This CLI tool effortlessly sets up an entire application, harnessing the power of [NextJS](https://nextjs.org/) as the framework, [Shadcn UI](https://ui.shadcn.com/) for a sleek and aesthetic interface, and [ArweaveKit](https://arweavekit.com/?utm_source=Github&utm_medium=StarterKit+Repo&utm_campaign=Create-Arweave-App+StarterKit+Docs&utm_id=Create-Arweave-App+StarterKit+Docs) to seamlessly interact with the Arweave ecosystem.
+Fast track your journey to building decentralized applications on Arweave with the Arweave StarterKit.
+A CLI tool that effortlessly sets up an entire application, harnessing the power of [NextJS](https://nextjs.org/) as the framework, [Shadcn UI](https://ui.shadcn.com/) for a sleek and aesthetic interface, and [ArweaveKit](https://arweavekit.com/?utm_source=Github&utm_medium=StarterKit+Repo&utm_campaign=Create-Arweave-App+StarterKit+Docs&utm_id=Create-Arweave-App+StarterKit+Docs) to seamlessly interact with the Arweave ecosystem.

 ## Getting Started